dianamatkava/aws-hands-on/1-aws-vpc-hands-on/1-aws-private-resourses-communication/Readme.md

 In this lab we will create a VPC Endpoint (PrivateLink) for AWS Secrets Manager to allow private EC2 instances to securely access secrets from Secrets Manager without needing public internet access.

 **Recap**: AWS Secrets Manager is a service for securely storing and managing sensitive information like API keys, database credentials, and other secrets.

 **Note**: AWS Secrets Manager is not free of charge:
 - Secrets Stored: $0.40 per confidential data unit per month
 - API Calls: $0.05 per 10,000 API calls.

 #### Prerequisites
-- you have EC2 instance in private subnet (allow public IP)
+- you have EC2 instance in private subnet (with public IP) with it's owm SG
-- you have EC2 instance in public subnet which is also a Bastion Host to private EC2
+- you have EC2 instance in public subnet which is also a Bastion Host to private EC2 with it's owm SG
+- IAM for both instances allows read access to AWS Secrets Manager

 #### Tasks
 - Create new dummy key value pair in AWS Secrets Manager (Other type of secret)
 - Create VPC Endpoint (`VPC>PrivateLink and Lattice>Endpoint`) type of _AWS Services_
 - Select desired service from drop down list `com.amazonaws.<your-region>.secretsmanager`
-- Select private subnet in which to create the endpoint
+- Select private subnet (where your private EC2 resides) in which to create the endpoint
+- Create and assign a security group (SG) to the VPC endpoint that allows inbound HTTPS traffic on port 443 from the **private EC2's SG**.

 #### Check
 - SSH to Bastion Host through public IP.
     - `ssh -i "my-testing-key-for-public-ec2.pem" ec2-user@<public-ip>`
-- Check public EC2 can not access secrets in AWS Secrets Manager
 - SSH to private EC2 from Bastion Host
   - `ssh -i "my-testing-key-for-bastion-host.pem" ec2-user@<private-ip>`
+- Check private EC2 has no access to internet
+  - `curl google.com`
+- Check private EC2 can access secrets in AWS Secrets Manager
+  - `aws secretsmanager get-secret-value --secret-id TEST_KEY  # returns key`
+- Check that connection is private
+  - `nslookup secretsmanager.eu-central-1.amazonaws.com  # returns private ip`
+- Remove VPC Endpoint and try to access the key from private EC2
+  - `aws secretsmanager get-secret-value --secret-id TEST_KEY  # no responce`

 ### VPC Gateway
 #### EC2 to S3